ananthakrishnan234/DevGraph/README.md

        collect(DISTINCT p.name) AS projects;
 ```

-**3. Shortest path between two skills** *(multi-hop traversal, powers the Skill Connection Explorer)*
+**3. Shortest path between two skills** — *multi-hop traversal powering the Skill Connection Explorer*
 ```cypher
 MATCH path = shortestPath(
   (a:Skill {name: $from})-[:RELATED_TO*..5]->(b:Skill {name: $to})
 )
 RETURN [node IN nodes(path) | node.name] AS skills;
 ```
-This is the query a relational database would struggle with — it needs a variable-length traversal (up to 5 hops, unknown in advance) to find the shortest chain of related skills, which is a single native operation in Cypher instead of a recursive/repeated self-join.
+This is the query a relational schema would find awkward — a variable-length traversal (up to 5 hops, unknown ahead of time) to find the shortest chain of related skills, done as one native graph operation instead of repeated self-joins.

 **4. Developers who know two directly related skills**
 ```cypher